 Cash flow hedge.
 Is a hedge of the exposure to variability in cash flows that is attributable to a particular risk associated with a recognized asset or liability or a highly probable forecast transaction and could affect profit or loss.
 The hedging instrument is recorded at fair value.
 The effective portion of the hedge is included in other comprehensive income and any ineffective portion is reported in other financial income (expense).
-If the hedging relationship is the hedge of the foreign currency risk of a firm commitment or highly probable forecasted transaction that results in the recognition of a non-financial item, the cumulative changes in the fair value of the hedging instrument that have been recorded in other comprehensive income are included in the initial carrying value of the non-financial item at the date of recognition, and if it is the other forecasted transaction, have been recorded the profit or loss as well as the term when hedged item affect profit or loss.
-For other hedged forecasted cash flow, the cumulative changes in the fair value of the hedging instrument that have been recorded in other comprehensive income are included in other financial income (expense) when the forecasted transaction affects net income.
+If the hedging relationship is the hedge of the foreign currency risk of a firm commitment or highly probable forecasted transaction that results in the recognition of a non-financial item, the cumulative changes in the fair value of the hedging instrument that have been recorded in other comprehensive income are included in the initial carrying value of the profit or loss as well as the term when hedged item affect profit or loss.
+For other hedged forecasted cash flow, the cumulative changes in the fair value of the hedging instrument that have been recorded item affect profit or loss.
+For other hedged forecasted cash flow, the cumulative changes in the fair value of the hedging instrument that have been recorded in other comprehensive income are included in other comprehensive income.